vassujoseph/Blog/Post_002/user.md

-If you followed the previous article of the series about setting up Arch Linux, you should be at the point where you now have a base Linux system.
+If you followed the previous article of the series about setting up Arch Linux, you should now be at the point where you have a base Linux system.

-In this post I will focus on the creation of a users, installing and setting up *sudo* and disabling the root account.
+In this post I will focus on the creation of a user account, installing and setting up *sudo* and disabling the root account.
 You can find detailed information by following this [link](https://wiki.archlinux.org/index.php/Sudo).

 # Creating a user

 Following the reboot of your ArchLinux installation you will be asked to connect.
-Use root and the password you setup in the previous article.
+Use root and the password you set up in the previous article.

-We are going to create a new account and add it to the group wheel by default.
+We are going to create a new account and add it to the 'wheel' group by default.
 The group _wheel_ is a group that allows you to run some restricted commands from that user.
 As I want this account to be an advanced power user, this is the group I want to be part of.
 ````batch
 useradd -m -g wheel [account name]
 passd [account name]